 2. I think my child might have dyslexia.

-If you feel your child needs a dyslexia assessment, you can be assured that as Senior Educational Psychologists who have been diagnosing dyslexia and other specific learning difficulties for over 25 combined years, we will provide you with a clear picture of how your child is performing in relation to literacy, numeracy or spelling.
-Our assessments take place in our clinic in Ranelagh, where we will look in detail into how your child is performing in the areas of reading, writing, spelling, as well as investigating if there are any areas of your child's cognitive functioning that might be causing these difficulties (for example, working memory issues).
+If you feel your child needs a dyslexia assessment, you can be assured that as a team of Educational Psychologists who have been diagnosing dyslexia and other specific learning difficulties for over 27 combined years, we will provide you with a clear picture of how your child is performing in relation to literacy, numeracy or spelling.
+Our assessments take place in our clinic in Ranelagh or your home/school, where we will look in detail into how your child is performing in the areas of reading, writing, spelling, as well as investigating if there are any areas of your child's cognitive functioning that might be causing these difficulties (for example, working memory issues).
 Following this assessment, you (and your child if appropriate) will be provided with feedback and a report that will include detailed recommendations for both home and school.
 If any further letters or forms are needed for the school or Department of Education, these will of course also be provided.
 If it is necessary, one to one support in some of the areas of need highlighted in the report can be provided through The Children's Clinic.

 If you are not confident that an assessment is necessary at this time but would like to talk about your concerns with an expert, you are welcome to book a parent consultation session with us.

 3. I think my child might have autism.